farhanwazir/base/README.md

 # framework
-Resvel a modern CMS and custom application framework.
+Restvel a modern CMS and custom application framework.